jakehowlett93/the-insurance-emporium-test/README.md

  - There is no outline / highlighting showing which item is currently in focus when navigating using the tab key.
  - It's not obvious to users that some of the menu items have submenus.
  - The submenu div expands to the same size regardless of submenu content so it takes up a lot more space that it needs to.
- - Some submenu items are not title case
+ - Some submenu items are not title case.

  2) I will improve it by:
   - Using the semantic nav html element to provide keyboard navigation using the tab key and to provide an outline showing what element is currently focused.